apache/atlas/docs/src/documents/Misc/AtlasServer.md

 #### Export/Import Audits

-The table has following columns:
+The table has the following columns:

 * _Operation_: EXPORT or IMPORT that denotes the operation performed on instance.
 * _Source Server_: For an export operation performed on this instance, the value in this column will always be the cluster name of the current Atlas instance.
 This is the value specified in _atlas-application.properties_ by the key _atlas.cluster.name_.
 If not value is specified 'default' is used.